dawaedina27/Reusable-Sanitary_Pads_Making/README.md

 <img src="Images/3-2.jpg" alt="Draw and cut" width="600"/><br><em>Fabric ready to cut</em></p>

 ### Step four
-You can now cut the piece of cotton using the smallest long shape with rounded ends.
+Now cut the piece of cotton using the smallest long shape with rounded ends.
 Then cut the plastic piece which is slightly larger than the cotton piece.

 <p align="center" width="100%">